American Mafia: History

-Origins: The Black Hand
+Origins

+Background

-The first published account of what became the Mafia in the United States dates to the spring of 1869.
-The New Orleans Times reported that the city's Second District had become overrun by "well-known and notorious Sicilian murderers, counterfeiters and burglars, who, in the last month, have formed a sort of general co-partnership or stock company for the plunder and disturbance of the city."
-Emigration from southern Italy to the Americas was primarily to Brazil and Argentina, and New Orleans had a heavy volume of port traffic to and from both locales.
+The first published account of what became the Mafia in the United States dates to the late 1860s.
+New Orleans newspapers reported that the city was experiencing a war between Sicilian gangs.
+The names of these gangs corresponded to the Sicilian cities their members came from — Palermo, Trapani, and Messina.

-Mafia groups in the United States first became influential in the New York metropolitan area, gradually progressing from small neighborhood operations in poor Italian ghettos to citywide and eventually national organizations.
-The Black Hand was a name given to an extortion method used in Italian neighborhoods at the turn of the 20th century.
+Sicilian crime groups in the United States first became influential in the New York metropolitan area, gradually progressing from small neighborhood operations in poor Italian ghettos to citywide and eventually national organizations.
+"The Black Hand" was a name given to an extortion method used in Italian neighborhoods at the turn of the 20th century.
 It has been sometimes mistaken for the Mafia itself, which it is not.
 The Black Hand was a criminal society, but there were many small Black Hand gangs.
-Black Hand extortion was often (wrongly) viewed as the activity of a single organization because Black Hand criminals in Italian communities throughout the United States used the same methods of extortion.
+Black Hand extortion was often (wrongly) viewed as the activity of a single organization, because Black Hand criminals in Italian communities throughout the United States used the same methods of extortion.

-Giuseppe Morello was the first known Mafia member to emigrate to the United States.
-He and six other Sicilians fled to New York after murdering eleven wealthy landowners, the chancellor and a vice chancellor of a Sicilian province.
+Giuseppe Esposito was the first known Mafia member to immigrate to the United States.
+He and six other Sicilians fled to New York after murdering eleven wealthy landowners, the chancellor and a vice-chancellor of a Sicilian province.
 He was arrested in New Orleans in 1881 and extradited to Italy.

 From the 1890s to 1920 in New York City the Five Points Gang, founded by Paul Kelly, were very powerful in the Little Italy of the Lower East Side.
-Kelly recruited some street hoodlums who later became some of the most famous crime bosses of the century such as Johnny Torrio, Al Capone, Lucky Luciano and Frankie Yale.
+Kelly recruited some street hoodlums who later became some of the most famous crime bosses of the century - such as Johnny Torrio, Al Capone, Lucky Luciano and Frankie Yale.
 They were often in conflict with the Jewish Eastmans of the same area.
 There was also an influential Mafia family in East Harlem.
-The Neapolitan Camorra was also very active in Brooklyn.
+The Neapolitan Camorra was very active in Brooklyn.
 In Chicago, the 19th Ward was an Italian neighborhood that became known as the "Bloody Nineteenth" due to the frequent violence in the ward, mostly as a result of Mafia activity, feuds, and vendettas.